2-Day Trip to Athens Greece | Best Sites & Activities

 Theater of Dionysus Eleuthereus

-The word theater is in origin a Greek word.
+Continuing your 2-Day Itinerary in Athens at the Acropolis, you get to the famous Theater of Dionysus.
 The very first theatrical plays were performed in the Theater of Dionysus, and it is believed to be the first theatre ever constructed.

 Areopagus or Mars Hill